YuniTsukiyama/ADA-Gence-Tout-RISC/doc/specs.md

     Open the file specified by **Addr**.

     Modes:
-      - 1: Create and Write into a file
+      - 1: Create a file and Write to it
-      - 2: Read an existing file,
+      - 2: Read from an existing file
       - 3: Write to an existing file
       - 4: Append to an existing file
     There is no Read/Write mode.